goebelmeier/rscp2mqtt-addon/rscp2mqtt/README.md

 ## About

+Deprecation notice: This add-on has been deprecated in favor of the much better native integration https://github.com/torbennehmer/hacs-e3dc

-This is an add-on for Home Assistant which uses the Remote-Storage-Control-Protocol (RSCP) to communicate with E3/DC home power plants consisting of PV inverters, batteries and battery converters.
+This was an add-on for Home Assistant which uses the Remote-Storage-Control-Protocol (RSCP) to communicate with E3/DC home power plants consisting of PV inverters, batteries and battery converters.
 This addon is based on the great [rscp2mqtt][rscp2mqtt] projekt which itself is based on the HagerEnergy RSCP sample application.